You’ve got questions. We’ve got answers. Let’s get started. Click links below to show answers, or click here to Show All answers.

 A quarter is approximately 12 academic/school weeks.
 There are 4 quarters in an academic/school year.
 A semester at West Valley College is 16 academic / school weeks.
 There are 2 semesters, plus Summer and Winter sessions, in an academic/school year.
 Within the University of California (UC) system, all campuses are on a quarter system with the exception of UC Berkeley.
 Within the California State University system, 16 campuses are on a semester system, while 6 campuses are on a quarter system.
 To transfer as a junior, you will need 90 quarter units where at a semester system, you will need 60 semester units.

 Generally you will need assessments in English, reading, and math unless you've already attained a college degree.
 It is recommended to take the assessments prior to enrollment if you intend on taking courses with pre-requisites in reading, math, or English.
-The assessment schedule is available online at westvalley.edu/admissions/assessment/
+The assessment schedule is available online at westvalley.edu/admissions/assessment/.
+You may be eligible to request for an exemption from assessment.
+Contact the Assessment Office, read the college catalog, or see a counselor.

 Pre-requisites are courses or skills that are required before you can enroll in a course.
 Co-requisites are courses which you must take at the same time as another course as a condition of enrollment.